fertrig/trigoso.xyz/content/food/prep.md

 Mix ground beef with bread crumbs, contents of the skillet, and parsley.

 Make 6 balls, roughly the same size.
 Put in container and then in fridge.

+### Té de Dulcineia

+Bring water to a boil then add:

+- Cinnamon
+- Cloves
+- Ginger
+- Garlic
+- Lemon

+Add honey at the end.

+My contribution to the experience: add a herbal tea bag to the pot.